BY clause to order the rows selected by a query. Sorting by position is useful in the following cases:

 For compound queries containing set operators

-The mechanism by which Oracle Database sorts character values for the
+The ordering method by which Oracle Database sorts character values for the

-BY clause, also known as the collation, is specified by the
+ORDER BY clause, also known as the collation, is determined for each

 ORDER BY clause expression separately using the collation derivation rules.

 If the determined collation of an expression is not the collation

 BINARY, then the character values are compared linguistically.
 In this case, they are first transformed to collation keys and then compared like

 RAW values.
 The collation keys are generated implicitly using the same method that the SQL function

 NLSSORT uses.
 Generated collation keys are subject to the same restrictions that are described in "

 NLSSORT".
 As a result of these restrictions, if the initialization parameter